bakpakin/Fennel/tutorial.md

 ```

 Lua's built-in `table.insert` function is meant to be used with sequential
-tables; all values after the inserted value are shifted up by one index:
+tables; all elements after the inserted value are shifted up by one index:
 If you don't provide an index to `table.insert` it will append to the end
 of the table.